For historical reasons, some of ROOT’s interfaces use ROOT’s own collection types such as

 The following describes how you can access the elements in case an interface returns a ROOT collection type such as

 ROOT collections hold pointers to

-TObject.
-To store an object in a ROOT collection, it must be a descendent of
+I.e. to store an object in a ROOT collection, it must inherit from

 ROOT collections return pointers to

 TObject; those pointers have to be cast back to the correct subclass.

 Element retrieval through

 TTree::GetListOfBranches() you know that the elements are of type